ammarahm-ed/react-native-mmkv-storage/docs/gettingstarted.md

       };
 ```

-if your build fails, check your NDK version & CMake version selected in Android Studio SDK Manager.
-Preferred selected version of NDK is 20.xx and CMake 3.10.2.
+if your build fails, check your NDK version & CMake version installed in Android Studio SDK Manager.
 Also make sure you do not have multiple CMake & NDK versions selected in SDK Manager.[Refer to this comment](https://github.com/ammarahm-ed/react-native-mmkv-storage/issues/67#issuecomment-801467636)

 ### iOS